Step by step guide: Certifying and registering a NCAT order

 You can then file the form at any Local Court.
-The filing fee is $90.00 for an individual and $180.00 for a corporation (as at August 2016).
+The filing fee is $101.00 for an individual (as at 1 July 2022).

 Once the certificate is registered, it will have the same effect as a judgment of the Local Court.